-EQ (equatorial) mode is recommended for exposure times 15 seconds and longer to prevent field rotation, which is rotation of objects around the field of view center point while tracking.
-By tilting the Dwarf 3 and following a calibration sequence, the alt-azimuth mount is effectively converted into an equatorial mount that compensates for the earth's rotation.
+EQ (equatorial) mode is recommended for exposure times of 15 seconds and longer to prevent field rotation, which is the rotation of objects around the field of view center point while tracking.
+By tilting the Dwarf and following a calibration sequence, the alt-azimuth mount is effectively converted into an equatorial mount that is aligned with the Earth's polar axis.

 One-click shooting simplifies the process yet every aspect can be precisely controlled manually.
 Use the Schedule Shooting feature for fully autonomous astroimaging sessions and either create a plan from scratch or select an object from the built-in Sky Atlas, which suggests the best targets daily.
 Background imaging continues if the app is minimized or closed.

-Its dual cameras work together seamlessly to capture close-up views of wildlife.
-Auto Capture Mode can detect a bird and track it during flight until it's out of sight, while the high-resolution, high-bitrate recording capability delivers crisp, fluid video.
+Wide-angle and telephoto cameras work together seamlessly to capture close-up views of wildlife.
+The Dwarf 3's Auto Capture Mode can detect a bird and track it during flight until it's out of sight, while the high-resolution, high-bitrate recording capability delivers crisp, fluid video.

-At home in a variety of climates, it resists moisture and dew, and dust.
+At home in a variety of climates, the Dwarf 3 resists moisture and dew, and dust.

 The Dwarf 3 was released in late 2024.
-Its battery capacity is 8 hours, it measures just 8.7 in. x 5.6 in. x 2.6 in.
-(125 cu. in.), and weighs only 2.9 lbs.
+Its battery capacity is 4 hours in Astro mode, it measures 8.7 in. x 5.6 in. x 2.6 in.
+(125 cu. in.) and weighs 3.0 lbs.
 Solar filters with a protective pouch are supplied along with a padded carrying case; a tripod is not included.
-A comprehensive 213-page User Manual can be downloaded.
+The diminutive Dwarf mini's battery is rated for 4 hours in Astro mode, measures just 7.23 in. x 3.95 in. x 2.39 in.
+(68.27 cu. in.) and weighs only 1.85 lbs.
+A solar filter is included; a water-repellent/shock-absorbing storage bag is separately available.
 Specifications are listed below.

-To learn more about the DwarfLab Dwarf 3 and for updated information, visit the DwarfLab† website.
+To learn more about the DwarfLab Dwarf 3 and Dwarf mini and for updated information, visit the DwarfLab† website.

 Image Credit: DwarfLab